 Vieques After Hurricane Maria

 Vieques is ready for you, but not if you require perfection.
-Power outages are still common (and indeed the town lost power for ~40 minutes one morning) and you can expect to cool down from cross-breezes instead of air-conditioning.
-Depending on your foodie status, you'll either label restaurants as "unpretentious" or "downright basic", but on the bright side, you'll find craft beer and live music.
+Power outages are still common (and indeed the town lost power for ~40 minutes one morning during my stay) and you can expect to cool down from cross-breezes instead of air-conditioning.
+Depending on your foodie status, you’ll either label restaurants as “unpretentious” or “downright basic”, but on the bright side, you’ll find craft beer and live music.

 There’s enough to do on Vieques that you could spend several days: horseback riding, snorkeling, fishing charters, watersports, even a small fort.
 We chose to spend our time in San Juan exploring instead, but it’s definitely cheaper and more easy-going on Vieques if that’s your thing.